rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 overriding.
 Making a class *final* prohibits defining classes derived from it, whereas making a method *final* prevents it from overriding in derived classes.

-Section :ref:`Extension Functions` defines the ability to extend a class or an interface with new functionality without having to inherit from the class.
+Section :ref:`Adding Functionality to Existing Types` defines the ability to add new functionality to already defined type.
 This feature can be used for GUI programming (:ref:`Support for GUI Programming`).

 Section :ref:`Enumeration Methods` adds methods to declarations of the